NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 https://nixos.org/manual/nixpkgs/stable/#submitting-changes-commit-policy.

 1. The maintainer will prepare a PR with their intended changes.
-2. The maintainer should test a sample of dependent derivations to ensure that their change is not unnecessarily or unintentionally breaking.
-(Example: Ensure that a critical output file was not forgotten) Note that sometimes it **is** necessary to break all dependent packages, and the maintainer is not required to avoid this.
+2. The maintainer should test a sample of dependant derivations to ensure that their change is not unnecessarily or unintentionally breaking.
+(Example: Ensure that a critical output file was not forgotten) Note that sometimes it **is** necessary to break all dependant packages, and the maintainer is not required to avoid this.
     1. A sample of at least 100 packages or 3h of build time is recommend as a guideline.
     2. The sample should include as many `passthru.tests` tests as is feasible.
 3. The maintainer will get the PR reviewed and approved.
-    1. It is **recommended but not required** to have some maintainers of dependent packages involved in the review to review if the breakage is justified.
+    1. It is **recommended but not required** to have some maintainers of dependant packages involved in the review to review if the breakage is justified.
-4. The maintainer will contact the maintainers of all dependent, broken packages (herein called sub-maintainers).
+4. The maintainer will contact the maintainers of all dependant, broken packages (herein called sub-maintainers).
     1. The sub-maintainers will be provided a link to the PR with the breaking changes as well as any context that will help them resolve the breakages.